ioccc-src/winner/1998/dorssel/README.md

 ```

 - The file [dorssel.html](dorssel.html) contains all the information needed to
 understand this program.
-For deobfuscation information, try:
+For spoiler information, try:

 ``` <!---sh-->
     ./dorssel < dorssel.md